 A unilateral agreement is one type of free trade agreement.
 Another type is a bilateral agreement between two countries.
 It is the most common because it's easy to negotiate.
 The third type is a multilateral agreement.
 It's the most powerful but takes a long time to negotiate.

 In that scenario, other countries would keep their tariffs on U.S. exports.
 That would give them a unilateral advantage.
 They could ship cheap goods into the United States, but U.S. exports would be priced higher in their countries.
-(Source: "Unilateral Free Trade Versus Free Trade Agreements," The Future of Freedom Foundation, August 7, 2013.)
+Emerging market nations are afraid of any trade agreements with developed nations.
+They worry that the imbalance of power would create a unilateral benefit to the developed nation.

 Advantages and Disadvantages